3.1

 Management fees

 Wealth managers may charge a fee for managing a portfolio, which may be based on a percentage of the assets under management.
-This fee is usually charged on an ongoing basis and may be deducted from the portfolio on a regular basis.
+This fee is usually charged on an ongoing basis and may be deducted from the portfolio regularly.

 Trading costs